 No other person(s) shall attend closed sessions except upon invitation of the Board.
 No minutes of discussions at closed sessions shall be taken.
-The secretary shall keep a notebook of notes from the session that any board member can view.
+The Secretary shall keep a notebook of notes from the session that any Board member can view.
 No decision shall be taken by the Board in closed session.

-Special Meetings - Other special meetings to conduct board business may be called from time to time.
-Although these instances are rare Board members should make every attempt to attend.
+Special Meetings - Other special meetings to conduct Board business may be called from time to time.
+These instances are rare, and Board members should make every attempt to attend.